Seatis/my-teaching-materials/javascript/project-music-player/specification.md

 # Backend
- - Implent the backend via a single NodeJS app.
+ - Implement the backend via a single Node.js app.
- - You shold be alble to start it via typing `npm start` to the console.
+ - You should be able to start it via typing `npm start` to the console.
  - The user must configure the music directory in the `index.js` file by setting a constant to an existing directory.

 ## Best practices
  - Add logging for each API calls to help debugging frontend development
- - Save all dependencies with `npm install coopackage --save`
+ - Save all dependencies with `npm install coolackage --save`

 ## REST API
  - This is REST-ful application so you should create the following endpoints